How to Choose the Right Mobile App Database for Your Application

 - Managing object relations at web scale

-For Crisp it was extremely important to ensure that customers are able to effectively communicate with their customers.
-And, Firebase proved to be a bad fit here!
+For Crisp, it was extremely important that their users are able to effectively communicate with their customers.
+But customers were often missing important communications sent via the app.
+Thus Firebase proved to be a bad fit here!

-Customers were often missing important communications sent via the app.
-They later on moved to a SQL database for data storage and MongoDB to store the messages for better performance and scalability.
+They, later on, moved to a SQL database for data storage and MongoDB to store the messages for better performance and scalability.

-Crisp isn’t the only story where a database dramatically compromised quality and performance of an application.
+Crisp isn’t the only story where a database dramatically compromised the quality and performance of an application.

 The face of disruption, Uber had to migrate their database from PostgreSQL to MySQL.
 Uber made this choice as they faced inefficient database replication features and constant migration from one PostgreSQL version to another.